-- 8.01 The Job Evaluation Committee will be comprised of a maximum of four (4) representatives from the Board and a maximum of four (4) representatives (one Clerical, one Educational Assistant, one ECE and one Plant representative) and the President from CUPE, Local 4148 and the National Representative.
-The Employer will incur no additional cost for the President. - 8.02 The parties agree to ensure compliance with the Pay Equity Act and conduct a Pay Equity Maintenance review.

-An annual review will be conducted to ensure maintenance is sustained and compliance is met.
+- 8.01 The Board and the Union are committed to the process of Job Evaluation and ensuring compliance with the Pay Equity Act and the Terms of Reference.
+As outlined in the established terms of reference, the Board and the Union agree to ensure compliance with the Pay Equity Act. - 8.02 The Joint Job Evaluation Committee will be comprised of a maximum of four (4) representatives from the Board and a maximum of four (4) representatives (one Clerical, one Educational Assistant, one ECE and one Plant representative) and the President from CUPE, Local 4148 and the National Representative.
+The Board will incur no additional cost for the President. - 8.03 An annual review will be conducted by the Joint Job Evaluation Committee to ensure maintenance is sustained and compliance is met.
 The parties will meet during the month of November of each year for the purpose of reviewing Pay Equity unless another date is mutually agreed on.